Readings for the Feast of

 PRAYER AFTER COMMUNION

-may we grow in love for you on earth
+we may grow in sincere love for you on earth

 The Liturgy of the Hours